MrAhile/K8s-CKA/6-Troubleshooting/kube-dns.md

   namespace: kube-system
 ```

-The rules of this cluster role are the following ones:
+The rules of this ClusterRole are the following ones:

 ```
 k get clusterrole system:coredns -o yaml